The application process consists of 3 stages:

 Phase 1: Application / Questionnaire

-During the first phase the candidates fill out a biographical questionnaire and prove that they fulfil the formal eligibility criteria for being admitted to the EDU Medical Human Medicine degree.
+During the first phase the candidates fill out a biographical questionnaire and prove that they fulfil the formal eligibility criteria for being admitted to the EDU Bachelor of Medicine.

 Phase 2: Online test (in partnership with ITB Consulting)

 This online test is state-of-the-art and allows us to rank all applicants according to objective criteria in a manner that is without bias.
 This ranking is necessary because organisational restrictions at EDU and at our teaching hospitals mean that we can offer a place of study only to the best qualified candidates.